Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Achieving Maximum Utility With Finite Buffer and Battery Constraints

 and the state equation for $B(t)$ is given by,

 where $\{a\}^+=\max\{0,a\}$.

-While $p_\text{loss}^\mathcal{Q}(K)$ can be found using a method similar to the one used in Theorem~\ref{th:quaddecay} (this time for the data queue) to calculate $p_\text{discharge}^\mathcal{B}(M)$, calculation of $p_\text{discharge}^\mathcal{Q}(M)$ requires a careful analysis.
-More specifically, the battery drift in a particular time slot depends on the data queue state, which makes the application of large deviation techniques for calculating $p_\text{discharge}^\mathcal{Q}(M)$ difficult.
-To show the desired order results, we transform the problem in two steps as follows:
+The main challenge in the proof of Theorem~\ref{th:bufferbattery} is the coupling of the two queues.
+More specifically, the battery drift in a particular time slot depends on the data queue state, which eliminates the possibility of the application of large deviation techniques for calculating $p_\text{discharge}^\mathcal{Q}(M)$ and $p_\text{loss}^\mathcal{Q}(K)$ difficult.
+Indeed, closed-form analysis of the stationary distribution for the state of the two-dimensional finite queueing processes is not possible except in some special cases given in~\cite{Harrison87AP}.
+Since our model does not fall in that category, the steady state probabilities of loss and discharge cannot be derived in closed form.
+To show the desired order results for Scheme ${\cal Q}$, we transform the problem in two steps as follows: